Kath Pinnock, Baroness Pinnock

 Kathryn Mary Pinnock, Baroness Pinnock (born 25 September 1946) is a British Liberal Democrat politician, life peer, and former school teacher.
 Since 1987, she has been a member of Kirklees Metropolitan Borough Council.
 She was leader of the council's Lib Dem group from 1991 to 2014, and leader of the council from 2000 to 2006.
 She was created a life peer in 2014 and now sits in the House of Lords.

+She has been deputy leader of the Liberal Democrats in the House of Lords since October 2024.

 Early life

 Pinnock was born on 25 September 1946.
 She attended the girls' grammar school, the City of Bath Girls' School (now the Hayesfield Girls' School).

 She studied history and chemistry at Keele University, graduating with a bachelor's degree.
 She remained at Keele to complete a teaching diploma.

 Early career

 Following university, Pinnock became a secondary school teacher.
 She taught history in schools in Birmingham and Special Needs Maths at Rastrick High School in West Yorkshire.
 She also served as Deputy Chief Examiner for A-Level History for a number of years.